 We found 168 chiropractors near Orlando, FL.

-Dr. Anthony Filardo's specialty is chiropractic.
-He has received a 4.5 out of 5 star rating by his patients.
-Dr. Filardo is an in-network provider for Blue Cross/Blue Shield, Blue Cross Blue Shield EPO, Blue Cross Blue Shield Bronze, and more.
+Dr. Anthony Filardo specializes in chiropractic.
+He has a 4.5 out of 5 star average patient rating.
+Dr. Filardo honors Blue Cross/Blue Shield, Blue Cross Blue Shield EPO, and Blue Cross Blue Shield Bronze, in addition to other insurance carriers.

-Dr. Marie Cayo's area of specialization is chiropractic.
-Clinical interests for Dr. Cayo include scoliosis, activator methods, and general care.
-She is in-network for several insurance carriers, including Blue Cross Blue Shield EPO, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield HMO.
+Dr. Marie Cayo specializes in chiropractic and practices in Kissimmee, FL and Orlando, FL.
+Dr. Cayo's areas of expertise include the following: scoliosis, activator methods, and general care.
+She takes several insurance carriers, including Blue Cross Blue Shield EPO, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield HMO.

 Clinical interests: Chiropractic Adjustment, Scoliosis, Carpal Tunnel Syndrome, Spine Problems, General Care, Trigger ...
 (Read more)

-Dr. David Shaw's area of specialization is chiropractic.
-In addition to English, Dr. Shaw speaks Spanish.
-The average patient rating for Dr. Shaw is 5.0 stars out of 5.
-He takes Blue Cross Blue Shield EPO, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield HMO, as well as other insurance carriers.
+Dr. David Shaw's specialty is chiropractic.
+Dr. Shaw is rated 5.0 stars out of 5 by his patients.
+He is in-network for Blue Cross Blue Shield EPO, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield HMO, in addition to other insurance carriers.
+He speaks Spanish.

-Dr. Douglas Heise specializes in chiropractic.
-In addition to English, Dr. Heise speaks Spanish.
-He takes United Healthcare HMO, United Healthcare Navigate, United Healthcare Silver, and more.
+Dr. Douglas Heise is a chiropractor in Winter Park, FL.
+Dr. Heise speaks Spanish.
+United Healthcare HMO, United Healthcare Navigate, and United Healthcare Silver are among the insurance carriers that Dr. Heise takes.

-Dr. Dorian Race is a chiropractor, counselor, and psychotherapist in Altamonte Springs, FL and Orlando, FL.
-Areas of expertise for Dr. Race include narrative therapy, alternative medicine, and consultation.
-Blue Cross/Blue Shield, Blue Cross Blue Shield EPO, and Blue Cross Blue Shield Bronze are among the insurance carriers that Dr. Race accepts.
+Dr. Dorian Race's specialties are chiropractic, counseling, and psychotherapy.
+Her areas of expertise include the following: narrative therapy, alternative medicine, and consultation.
+She takes several insurance carriers, including Blue Cross/Blue Shield, Blue Cross Blue Shield EPO, and Blue Cross Blue Shield Bronze.

 Clinical interests: Mindfulness, Gottman Method Couples Therapy, Cognitive-Behavioral Therapy, Individual Therapy, ...
 (Read more)

-Dr. Karl Lewin's specialty is chiropractic.
-Dr. Lewin's areas of clinical interest consist of activator methods, general care, and spine problems.
-He is in-network for several insurance carriers, including Blue Cross/Blue Shield, Viant, and Humana HMO.
+Dr. Karl Lewin practices chiropractic.
+His areas of clinical interest consist of activator methods, general care, and spine problems.
+Dr. Lewin is in-network for Blue Cross/Blue Shield, Viant, Humana HMO, and more.
 He has received the following distinction: Physical Therapy Certified.

 Clinical interests: Spine Problems, Chiropractic Adjustment, General Care, Activator Methods

-Dr. Paul Furey's specialty is chiropractic.
-Patient ratings for Dr. Furey average 5.0 stars out of 5.
-He is an in-network provider for Blue Cross Blue Shield EPO, Blue Cross Blue Shield Bronze, Blue Cross Blue Shield HMO, and more.
+Dr. Paul Furey specializes in chiropractic.
+On average, patients gave him a rating of 5.0 stars out of 5.
+Dr. Furey is in-network for several insurance carriers, including Blue Cross Blue Shield EPO, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield HMO.

 Conditions / Treatments